Our guide to Portland’s Best Bakeries

 #6 in Best Bakeries 2017.
 Though Grand Central Bakery has its roots in Seattle, the first Portland branch opened way back in 1993.
 Since then, they have slowly expanded to seven branches, all featuring local and sustainable ingredients.
-The bakery has a wide selection of breads: sesame currant loaf, como, ciabatta, levain, etc. Grand Central also has a large number of pastries, pretty much what you would expect to find, and they draw a large lunch crowd with a selection of made to order sandwiches and salads.
-Of course you can get a variety of espresso drinks too.
-Also popular are their frozen U-Bake products – pie dough, pizza dough, puff pastry and pies.
+The bakery has a wide selection of bread: sesame currant loaf, como, ciabatta, levain, etc. Grand Central also has a large number of pastries, pretty much what you would expect to find, and they draw a large lunch crowd with a selection of made to order sandwiches and salads.
+Of course, you can get a variety of espresso drinks too.
+Also popular are their frozen U-Bake products – pie dough, pizza dough, puff pastry, and pies.